cioddi/wms-map-viewer/README.md

-# WebGIS Application
+# WMS Map Viewer

+> ⚠️ **Disclaimer**: This project was vibecoded as part of an experiment to explore the state of AI coding agents.

-A modern React-based WebGIS application built with Vite, MapLibre GL JS, and Material-UI.
+A modern WMS (Web Map Service) viewer built with React, MapLibre GL JS, and DuckDB for efficient map service cataloging.

 ## Features

-- 🗺️ **Interactive Map** - Built with MapLibre GL JS and @mapcomponents/react-maplibre
+- 🗺️ **Interactive Map Viewer** - Built with MapLibre GL JS and @mapcomponents/react-maplibre
+- 🦆 **DuckDB-Powered WMS Database** - Efficient storage and querying of WMS service metadata using DuckDB WASM
-- 📚 **WMS Library** - Searchable catalog of WMS services with filters by category, country, and map extent
+- 📚 **WMS Library Browser** - Searchable catalog of WMS services with filters by category, country, and map extent
 - 🌲 **Layer Tree** - Interactive layer management with:
   - Toggle visibility for services and individual layers
   - Adjust opacity with sliders
   - Zoom to service extent
   - Remove services from the map
-- 🎨 **Material-UI Design** - Beautiful, extensible UI components
+- 🎨 **Material-UI Design** - Clean, modern UI components
 - 💾 **State Management** - Centralized state using Zustand
 - 📝 **TypeScript** - Fully typed for better development experience
-- 🔄 **WMS Capabilities** - Automatic fetching and parsing of WMS GetCapabilities
+- 🔄 **WMS Capabilities** - Automatic fetching and parsing of WMS GetCapabilities documents

 ## Tech Stack